ClusterHQ/flocker/docs/releasenotes/index.rst

 * The :ref:`Flocker plugin for Docker<docker-plugin>` is now part of the core Flocker system, instead of an experimental Labs project.
 * Unexpected errors in agent state discovery no longer break the agent convergence loop.
+* New EBS and OpenStack Cinder volumes created by Flocker will now have ``flocker-<dataset ID>`` as their name, to make it easier to find them in their respective cloud administration UIs.
+  Existing volumes created by older versions of Flocker will continue to have no name.

 v1.4.0
 ======